Wildlife and Planning

 Why does my application need to consider wildlife?

 The first purpose of Dartmoor National Park is to conserve the natural beauty, wildlife and cultural heritage.
-As a local planning authority Dartmoor National Park Authority is required to ensure that development is appropriate and does not damage the special protected landscape and wildlife around us.
+As a local planning authority Dartmoor National Park Authority (DNPA) is required to ensure that development is appropriate and does not damage the special protected landscape and wildlife around us.
 Buildings and land even in built up areas have the potential to support important wildlife including nesting birds, bats, reptiles, badger setts and dormice.
 These species along with many others are protected by law or by planning and National Park policy and must be safeguarded during development.

 Many areas of land in the National Park are also legally protected as designated sites (Sites of Special Scientific Interest, Special Areas of Conservation) or by planning and National Park policies (such as County Wildlife Sites or priority habitats).